Ethics of social media use

 If you're finding messages from someone upsetting or distracting, you can mute or block their account.

 You can also report posts that are harassment, threats or spam.
-Information on when and how to do this is covered in Twitter and Facebook's help centres.
+Information on when and how to do this will be covered in the relevant platform’s help function.

 It's illegal to threaten or harass someone online.
 The police should take it seriously if you report it.
 Citizens' Advice Bureau has some useful information about harassment and your rights.